-Redis is an open source (BSD licensed), in-memory data structure store, used as database, cache and message broker.
+Redis is an open source (BSD licensed), in-memory data structure store, used as a database, cache and message broker.
 It supports data structures such as strings, hashes, lists, sets, sorted sets with range queries, bitmaps, hyperloglogs and geospatial indexes with radius queries.
 Redis has built-in replication, Lua scripting, LRU eviction, transactions and different levels of on-disk persistence, and provides high availability via Redis Sentinel and automatic partitioning with Redis Cluster.

 You can run atomic operations on these types, like appending to a string; incrementing the value in a hash; pushing an element to a list; computing set intersection, union and difference; or getting the member with highest ranking in a sorted set.

 In order to achieve its outstanding performance, Redis works with an in-memory dataset.
 Depending on your use case, you can persist it either by dumping the dataset to disk every once in a while, or by appending each command to a log.
 Persistence can be optionally disabled, if you just need a feature-rich, networked, in-memory cache.

 Redis also supports trivial-to-setup master-slave asynchronous replication, with very fast non-blocking first synchronization, auto-reconnection with partial resynchronization on net split.

 Other features include: